Beauty marketing: 3 innovative ideas to remember

 Increase sales through promotions

-Reward systems specific to video games can be powerful conversion levers.
-In fashion marketing, this logically take the form of promotions, vouchers to encourage participants to place orders with the brand.
+Reward systems specific to video games can also be powerful conversion levers.
+In fashion marketing, this logically take the form of promotions, vouchers or other benefits to encourage participants to place orders with the brand.

-Instant Wins mecanics permite to boost a campaign’s virality.
-But above all, it’s about turning participants into buyers.
-The opportunity to win discount vouchers will generate traffic to the brand’s shop and increase sales.
+Les mécaniques de type instant gagnant sont idéales pour booster la viralité de sa campagne marketingbut above all, it’s about turning participants into buyers.
+The opportunity to win discount vouchers will generate traffic to the brand’s online shop and significantly increase sales.

 Optimising qualification and collecting product preferences

 Finally, gamification mechanisms such as battles and swiper ads give fashion brands a better understanding of consumer preferences.
-The principle of having to choose between two looks or two pieces will give valuable indications of the fashion trends to be explored.
-It’s also an effective way of gathering the product preferences of your audience and sending them targeted marketing campaigns (recommendations).
+The very principle of having to choose between two looks or two pieces will give valuable indications of the fashion trends to be explored.
+It’s also an effective way of gathering the product preferences of your audience and sending them marketing campaigns (in the form of product recommendations) that are more targeted.

 Conclusion